Home·Services·Whiplash Recovery

 Inflammation, pain, muscle guarding.
 Your body protects the injured area by splinting it with muscle tension.
 This is normal and appropriate initially.

-Compensation Phase (6 weeks - 6 months)
+Compensation phase (6 weeks to 6 months).

 As tissues heal, scar tissue forms.
 Your nervous system adapts to avoid painful movements.
 You develop compensatory movement patterns.
 Your fascia becomes dense and restricted.
 What started as acute injury becomes chronic dysfunction.

-Chronic Phase (6+ months)
+Chronic phase (6+ months).

 Compensation patterns are now ingrained.
 Limited neck rotation becomes your new normal.
 Shoulder tension is constant.
 You might develop headaches, jaw problems, or low back pain as your whole body adapts to the neck restriction.